Code-Institute-Submissions/GMontaque-hangman-game/README.md

 - To create a game that users enjoy
 - A game that users want to come back and play again and again
-- A game users do not get bored or lose interest
+- A game that the users do not get bored or lose interest
 - Game should feel fresh to users each time
 - Game should be immersive for the user through sounds and images